 The Put-in-Bay Tour Train is one of the best ways to tour and learn about the island and it is located close to where visitors get off of the Put in Bay ferry.
 This brightly colored train chugs all over the island.
-The open air trolley allows for lovely lake breezes flowing through.
+The open-air trolley allows for lovely lake breezes flowing through.
 The knowledgeable tour guide shares fascinating Put-in-Bay history throughout the tour that you simply can’t get with just a Put in Bay golf cart rental.

 Boarding the Put-in-Bay Tour Train

 Purchase tickets at the Downtown Bus Terminal located at the corner of Delaware and Toledo Avenues.
 Passengers then board the yellow open air trolly pulled along by a Jeep.
 Along the way, riders learn about this history of Put-in-Bay.
 The tour guide points out interesting attractions along the way.